-If you die whilst in Pensionable Service, a lump sum will be payable under the Section.
+If you die whilst in Pensionable Service, a lump sum (Death Grant) will be payable under the Section.

-The amount of the lump sum will be three times your Pensionable Pay at the date of your death.
+The amount of the lump sum will be two and a half times your Pensionable Pay at the date of your death.
 This lump sum will be payable regardless of whether or not you had reached your Normal Retirement Date.